DECISIONS NEAR THE END OF LIFE

-End-of-life decision making and care are important aspects of the delivery of healthcare.
-Medical technology has shaped the circumstances of death, giving us options that may impact when, where and how we die.
-Intervening at the moment of death, technology can now sustain lives even when there is little or no hope for recovery or a meaningful existence.
-However, such actions may be inconsistent with patient desires and foster unwarranted variations in end-of-life practice patterns.
+End-of-life decision making and care are important aspects of the delivery of patient-centered healthcare.
+Medical interventions have shaped the dying process, giving us options that can impact when, where and how we die.
+Intervening at the moment of death and during the dying process with medical care can sustain lives, even when there is little or no hope for recovery or a meaningful existence.
+However, such actions may be inconsistent with patient preferences and foster unwarranted variations in end-of-life practice patterns.

-In response, patients and/or their proxies are exercising more influence over decisions regarding interventions that may prolong existence rather than allowing the natural progression of the dying process near the end of life.
+In response, patients and/or their proxies should exercise control over decisions regarding use of medical interventions that may prolong existence rather than allow the natural progression of the dying process.
 The traditional value to preserve life by all possible means is now being weighed against patient-centered, quality-of-life considerations based on evidence-based care and a shared decision-making process.

-The American College of Healthcare Executives (ACHE) urges healthcare executives to address the ethical dilemmas and care issues surrounding death and dying.
+The American College of Healthcare Executives (ACHE) expects healthcare executives to be committed to the compassionate and competent care of dying patients, including addressing the ethical dilemmas surrounding death and dying.
 Additionally, executives should promote public dialogue that will lead to awareness and understanding of end-of-life concerns.

 ACHE encourages all healthcare executives to play a significant role in addressing this issue by: